isindir/sops-secrets-operator/chart/helm3/sops-secrets-operator/README.md

 ### GCP

 * Create GCP Service Account which allows to use KMS to decrypt
+* Either put the GCP Service Account JSON file in your custom values.yaml file or create a Kubernetes Secret with the same information and put the name of that secret in your values.yaml.
+Enable GCP in the Helm Chart by setting `gcp.enabled: true` in values.yaml.

 * Create custom values file in a following format:

 ```yaml